 Loaded is far and away the best of the four stories and the main reason to pick up this book.
 Honestly, it’s one of the best things I read that whole year.
 The story follows a small town security guard who stops a mass shooting.
 He’s the good guy with a gun that people theorize about.
 But what unravels is a deeply unsettling story that kept me on the edge of my seat while profoundly commenting on the gun crisis in America without ever coming off as preachy.

-The short stories that truly highlight Joe Hill’s talent are Pop Art and Abraham’s Boys, in my opinion.
+The short stories that truly highlight Joe Hill’s talent are Pop Art and Abraham’s Boys.
 His creativity is out in full force as he creates entirely new worlds and characters or puts a spin on some old classics.
+Plus, you just have to read a story where the main character is a balloon.

 Hill shines with short stories.
 He can pack more into 50 or fewer pages than many authors strive to create in a whole career.
 Although there are some weaker stories in the middle of this book it is definitely still worth reading.
 The beauty of shorts is that if you don’t like one there’s another one right after with great potential to be your new favorite.

-The Cape is another of Hill’s graphic novels.
+The Cape is another of Hill’s graphic novels based on a short story from 20th Century Ghosts.
 It is a self contained story about a sad sack with a cape that gives him the ability to fly.
-What makes this entry towards the top of the list is that it is not even close to your average super hero story.
+What makes this entry towards the top of the list is that it is not even close to your average superhero story.

 This man, who suffered a traumatic head injury as a child and just went downhill from there, has no interest in saving anyone.
 Not even himself.
 He takes his new powers and immediately jumps into the dark side.
 He was never going to get better, he was never going to turn his life around, and this magic just helped him do it faster.